bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Known Bugs:

-- [Cheat Mode] Mass-deconstructing alarm-mode spotlights and boosted turrets at the same exact time causes the spotlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.
+- [Cheat Mode] Mass-deconstructing alarm-mode searchlights and boosted turrets at the same exact time causes the searchlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.

 - Boosted turrets have trouble shooting at something if it has its force set every tick